senzing-garage/serve-grpc/docs/examples.md

 This example shows how to use your Senzing license key with the Senzing gRPC Server.

-1. The Senzing engine come with a complementary license.
+1. The Senzing engine comes with a complimentary license.
    To see this license, start the Senzing gRPC server without a license.

     ```console
     docker run -it --publish 8261:8261 --rm senzing/serve-grpc
     ```

-   In a separate terminal, view the license using [grpcurl].
+   In a separate terminal, view the complimentary license using [grpcurl].

     ```console
     grpcurl -plaintext -format text localhost:8261 szproduct.SzProduct.GetLicense